EXHIBIT 02⬡ REAL SHA-256 COMMITMENTS

 0x… 0x… 0x… 0x… 0x…

-Nodes show simplified commitments (base64, not real hashes) — colors hidden
+Nodes show real SHA-256 commitments (truncated for display) — colors hidden

 PROVER — committed coloring